-The Northwest Public Schools does not discriminate on the basis of race, color, national origin, gender, marital status, disability, religion or age in admission or access to, or treatment of employment, in its programs and activities.
+The Northwest Public Schools does not discriminate on the basis of race (including skin color, hair texture and protective hairstyles), color, national origin, gender, marital status, disability, religion or age in admission or access to, or treatment of employment, in its programs and activities.
 The Coordinators listed in Section 2 have been designated to handle inquiries regarding complaints, grievance procedures or the application of these policies of nondiscrimination.